BaltimoreOpenAir/WeatherCube/README.md

 2- Charging controller: provides power to the main board, charge up the battery with the solar panel

-3- Lithium polymere battery: holds the power for the device
+3- Lithium polymer battery: holds the power for the device

 4- Analog front end board: holds the air quality sensors